 The foregrip and stock of this crossbow are fully customizable.
 The rail of this crossbow is made out of CNC machined aluminum — one of the most durable and preferred materials for crossbow rails.

-To make the crossbow silent and deadly, CenterPoint includes noise dampeners pre-built in the crossbow.
+To make the crossbow silent and deadly, CenterPoint includes noise dampeners pre-built into the crossbow.
 The dampeners do an excellent job.
 It reduces the vibration of the crossbow by a lot too.

 If the target can’t hear you firing, it can’t escape.
 That’s why hunters love this crossbow.
 It is also a complete package.
 It includes a quiver and a set of arrows made by CenterPoint.